 BA, Yale University, Literature

-Algebra, Chemistry, College Consulting, English Literature, French, Geometry, History, Latin, Physics, Spanish, Writing
+Algebra, Chemistry, College Consulting, French, Geometry, Latin, Physics, Spanish, Writing

-A writer by trade, David has contributed to a number of academic anthologies and catalogs on art and, in particular, film.
-In 2010, The New Yorker declared him young critic of the year, and since that time, he has co-edited anthologies on classical Hollywood cinema and been invited around the world to lecture on experimental and world cinema.
-In the capacity of a professional translator, meanwhile, he has translated academic books and texts from French, Spanish, and Portuguese; he is also proficient in Arabic, German, and Latin.
+Originally a writer and translator by trade, David spent his early tutoring years co-editing academic anthologies on classical and experimental film, while translating academic texts from French, Spanish, and Portuguese.
+Since then, his students have regularly been recruited by Ivy League writing programs, won national awards for their essays at the highest levels, and worked on dissertations with him for enrichment.
 In all cases, however—as a writer, translator, editor, and tutor—David has seen his primary task simply to connect people, cultures, text, and ideas to one another.
-In that sense, Forum represents the culmination of a years-long ambition to provide New York families and tutors alike with a more effective way to expand and improve their interests, standing, and capabilities—a way to connect the people who can help each other the most.
+In that sense, Forum represents the culmination of a years-long ambition to provide families and tutors alike with a more effective way to expand and improve their interests, standing, and capabilities—a way to connect the people who can help each other the most.

 Lloyd Mifflin Prize for Outstanding Work in English, 1st place (Yale, 2008)